5 signs you’re on track to achieve financial success

 3. You’re a conscious spender

 As with many things in life, there are two sides to the money management coin: saving and spending.
-It’s not enough to understand your cashflow; you also have to put that knowledge to work for you by managing your spending rate as well as your saving rate.
+It’s not enough to understand your cash flow; you also have to put that knowledge to work for you by managing your spending rate as well as your saving rate.
 While saving is a cornerstone of building financial security, conscious spending is a key factor of good money management.
 If you’re managing your money well, that means keeping your expenses at an affordable level (less than 80% of your income), making conscious choices about what you spend your money on and keeping impulse purchases to a minimum.

 4. You keep debt to a minimum

 Debt is the biggest obstacle standing between you and financial freedom.
-A recent Stats Canada report estimated that 14% of the average Canadian's after-tax earnings is used to pay non-mortgage debt.
-Over the past few years we’ve seen a huge shift in the way debt is marketed to consumers.
+A recent Stats Canada report estimated that 14% of the average Canadian’s after-tax earnings are used to pay the non-mortgage debt.
+Over the past few years, we’ve seen a huge shift in the way debt is marketed to consumers.
 With an emphasis on payments rather than total cost; an increase in pre-approved credit cards and lines of credit being offered to consumers by their financial institutions and incentives such as 18 months interest-free financing available in many retail stores, it’s hardly surprising that debt levels in Canada continue to increase at a rapid rate.

-When you consider the fact that interest rates are likely to start rising within the next couple of years, and that, for most Canadians a 1% rise in interest rates would cause significant financial stress, it makes sense to do what we can to get rid of as much debt as possible while rates are low.
+When you consider the fact that interest rates are likely to start rising within the next couple of years, and that, for most Canadians, a 1% rise in interest rates would cause significant financial stress, it makes sense to do what we can to get rid of as much debt as possible while rates are low.

 If you pay off your credit cards in full each month and don’t have a balance on your line of credit then you’re way ahead of the curve when it comes to creating financial security.
 If you’re carrying debt but have a clear plan to be debt-free within the next 3 years then you’re also ahead of the curve.
-If you’re carrying no consumer debt and are either mortgage-free or on track to be mortgage free several years before you retire, then you’re doing a lot of things right to create a solid financial future for yourself.
+If you’re carrying no consumer debt and are either mortgage-free or on track to be mortgage-free several years before you retire, then you’re doing a lot of things right to create a solid financial future for yourself.